 • Deriving the optimality equations for the system when the observer is a probabilistic automaton and showing how we can modify POMDP algorithms to solve our event based problem.
 The use of a probabilistic automaton observer is closely tied to the concept of belief in POMDPs.
-For this reason, the optimality equations for an event based system such as ours have 7.2.
-DIRECTIONS FOR FUTURE WORK a similar form to the the POMDP ones.
+For this reason, the optimality equations for an event based system such as ours have a similar form to the POMDP ones.
 We showed that we also can modify Dynamic Programming methods classically used to solve POMDPs to use in our system.